fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 2. A working Debian instance (called node, client) where you will install Icinga2 Agent software for remote monitoring.
 Contact your instructor where to download it.
 Import the virtual machine by using the "Import Appliance" command of Virtual Box.

-Both virtual machines run on Debian 11 but the specification of the node instance differs from the server instance.
+Both virtual machines run on Debian but the specification of the node instance differs from the server instance.
 First, the node instance has no GUI, all commands have to be executed on the console.
 Second, the hardware is limited to 1 CPU core with 1 GB Ram to ensure that you HostOS (= your laptop) will not be overloaded.

 #### Guest operation system (Guest OS)

 This is the OS of the virtual machine.
-This will be Debian 11 (Bullseye).
+This will be Debian .

 #### Administators privileges

 By default, administrator privileges are required on the Host OS to install additional software.
 Make sure that you have the required permissions.

 For the Guest OS, you will create and manage your own users.
 These users will therefore be different from the Host's user administration.

 ### Root privileges via sudo

 In this codelab you have to work with root privileges.
 Therefore, a few words of caution: double check whatever you type and make backups whenever necessary.

 Working with root privileges is quite easy.
 Open a terminal (a shell) and enter the following commmand:

 ```
 sudo -s
 ```

 Enter the password of the icinga user and voila:

 ```
 root@server:/home/icinga#
 ```